 Now, onto a more noble cause.
 Neopenda is a baby hat with a novel sensor array that measures the four most important vital signs for newborns: heart rate, respiratory rate, blood oxygen saturation and temperature.

 The low-power sensors use rechargeable batteries, and wirelessly transmit data to a central monitor which alerts nurses when a newborn is in distress.
 The company originally raised about $40,000 on Kickstarter to fund product development.

 The wearable is designed to monitor vital signs of very young children.
 Hats on up to 24 babies in a single room send vital signs to a tablet running Neopenda’s custom software.
 The hats are being used in Uganda, where newborn mortality rates are high and hospital overcrowding is a nationwide problem.

 Nearly 3 million babies die every year in their first month of life and 98% of these deaths occur in the developing world.
 This is happening at a time when there are interventions available to combat the primary causes.
 The hopes are that the devices will soon be in widespread use and saving thousands of lives in developing countries worldwide.

-Because the hat doesn’t prevent you from hearing outside sound, you can focus on your surroundings instead of your smartphone.
+Because the hat doesn’t prevent you from hearing outside sound, you can remained focused on your surroundings.
 The built in microphone is there so you can make telephone calls, all with your smartphone safely tucked away.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!